Passive House + Net Zero + Permaculture

 - Use significant amounts of insulation (sub-slab, exterior of foundation, walls, and attic) to dramatically increase R-values above most current code-built structures (also use Passive Certified windows and doors, and try to eliminate, as much as possible, all areas of thermal bridging).

 - Constant, filtered, ventilation via either an ERV or an HRV, which are efficient air exchangers that can hold on to either warm (in the winter) or cool (in the summer) conditioned air.
 Typically this is combined with ductless mini-splits (heat pumps) for heating and air conditioning.

 The goal is to dramatically reduce the energy demands of the structure (by 80-90% is the typical claim for heating and cooling), while creating a more comfortable living space: Higher R-values surround the structure like a thermos (warmer in the winter, cooler in the summer).
-Constant, but also filtered and balanced incoming and outgoing air streams, along with low or no-VOC building materials and finishes, work in concert to produce and maintain a high level of indoor air quality (IAQ).
-Certain houseplants can also make a significant contribution to indoor air quality: Kamal Meattle.
+Constant, but also filtered and balanced, incoming and outgoing air streams, along with low or no-VOC building materials and finishes, work in concert to produce and maintain a high level of indoor air quality (IAQ).
+Certain houseplants can also make a contribution to indoor air quality: Kamal Meattle.

 Once the energy demands of the structure have been radically reduced (including HVAC systems, lighting, heating water, and plug-in loads), a building standard such as Net Zero — aka: Zero Net Energy (ZNE) — becomes relatively easy to achieve.
 If successful, the structure will produce at least as much energy as it uses (in some cases a surplus is even produced).